bankscrap/bankscrap/README.md

 ### From Ruby code

 You can also use this gem from your own app as library.
-To do so first you must initialize a Bankscrapper::Bank object
+To do so first you must initialize a BankScrap::Bank object

 ```ruby
 require 'bank_scrap'